kasenetz/hbcd-docs/docs/measures/sensors/wearable_sensors.md

 </details>
 </p>

-No issues were flagged by subject matter experts, but users should note that accelerometer sensor timestamps can drift over time.
+Subject matter experts would like users to note that accelerometer sensor timestamps can drift over time.
 Although right and left leg sensors start recording simultaneously with the same sampling rate and duration, exact time alignment cannot be assumed.
 By our estimates, Axivity AX6 sensors recording at 25 samples/sec diverge from one another by a couple of seconds over 72 hours, with the magnitude of this discrepancy increasing over time.
 Furthermore, offsets differed between sensors, necessitating a calibration procedure to correct for these differences ([Oh et al., 2024](https://doi.org/10.3390/s24175736)).

+In addition, for raw data downloads, when calibration files are missing, it is technically possible to use a different set of calibration files from the same 2 sensors that were collected from a different data collection session close in time.
+For processed data downloads, when calibration files are missing, data are not processed.
+In analysis, users are advised to use caution in analyzing datasets with missing data.

 <details class="collapsible references">
   <summary class="references">References</summary>